 What may seem odd is that the NAEP mathematical practices do not include problem solving.
 It would be incorrect to take this as a sign that problem solving is not viewed as an important aspect of mathematics to be assessed by NAEP.
 Rather this reflects a view of mathematical problem solving as being the synthetic unifying activity of mathematics, encompassing both content and practices.
-That is, students engage with the NAEP mathematics content and mathematical practices as they solve problems.
+That is, students engage with the NAEP mathematics content and mathematical problems.